Xerith89/pegasus-api/README.md

 `close` - Performs a graceful close on the Pegasus server after stopping all services.

-`open` - Opens the Pegasus server for connections.
+`startall` - Start all non running services.

-`stopall` - Stop all running services
+`stopall` - Stop all running services.

+`listall` - Show all service names and statuses.

 ### Pull Requests